 - Enhances student learning through mentoring relationships with faculty

 - Increases retention and graduation in academic programs

 - Increases enrollment in graduate education and provides effective career preparation

 - Develops critical thinking, creativity, problem-solving, and intellectual independence

 - Promotes an innovation-oriented culture

-The Council on Undergraduate Research (CUR), founded in 1978, is an organization of individual, institutional, and affiliate members from around the world.
+CUR, founded in 1978, is an organization of individual, institutional, and affiliate members from around the world.
 CUR members share a focus on providing high-quality and collaborative undergraduate research, scholarly, and creative activity opportunities for faculty and students.
-CUR believes that faculty members enhance their teaching and contribution to society by remaining active in research and by involving undergraduates in research, and that students engaged in undergraduate research succeed in their studies and professional advancement.
+CUR believes that faculty members enhance their teaching and contribution to society by remaining active in research and by involving undergraduates in research and that students engaged in undergraduate research succeed in their studies and professional advancement.